On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Introduction

 where $R = \KK[x_1, \ldots ,x_n]$.
-Using this description, we see that the fiber of $\pi$ over $\KK[x_1, \ldots ,x_n]/I$ for a homogeneous ideal consists of all ideals having $I$ as the initial ideal, hence this fiber is possible to describe explicitly.
-It is not quite true that such description is straightforward, in fact it is not, especially since in many cases the fiber is very singular.
-To facilitate it we resort to a number of tricks and classification theorems too technical to describe here.
+Using this description, we see that for a homogeneous ideal $I$, the fiber of $\pi$ over $[I]$ consists of all ideals having $I$ as the initial ideal, hence it is possible to describe the fiber explicitly.
+It is not quite true that such a description is straightforward, and in fact, it is not, especially since in many cases the fiber is very singular.
+To facilitate it we resort to a number of tricks and classification theorems that are too technical to describe here.
 We attempt to present only one, which can be called \emph{vertex removal}.

-The whole torus $\Gmult^n$ acts on $\HilbFunc{H}{n}$ and $\HilbFuncGr{H}{n}$ so we can fix another subtorus $\Gmult\subset\Gmult^n$ and consider the induced decompositions.
-Typically, the stratum $\HilbFuncGr{H}{n}$ contains small substrata consisting of highly singular points.
-As example of such on Figure~\ref{fig:BBdecomposition} is the left vertex.
-The trick is to choose the weights of this other $\Gmult$ appropriately, so that near the vertex the action is divergent, as on the right part of Figure~\ref{fig:BBdecomposition}.
+Typically, the graded stratum $\HilbFuncGr{H}{n}$ contains small substrata consisting of highly singular points.
+The whole torus $\Gmult^n$ acts on $\HilbFunc{H}{n}$ and $\HilbFuncGr{H}{n}$, so we can fix a one-dimensional torus $T\subset\Gmult^n$ and consider the induced decompositions.
+An example of such is the left vertex in Figure~\ref{fig:BBdecomposition}.
+The trick is to choose the weights of this other $T$ appropriately, so that near the vertex the action is divergent, as on the right part of Figure~\ref{fig:BBdecomposition}.
 Then the dimension of the non-vertex part can be bounded by using tangent spaces, while the dimension of the vertex part can be bounded directly, since this part becomes ``small''; see Proposition~\ref{ref:14321final:prop} for an example of such an argument.